RDjarbeng/RDjarbeng/_posts/2024-07-2022-Building_this _personal_website.md

 * Markdown (.md)
 * Gemfile _(no extension)_

+Not forgetting that it also supports
+* Json (.json)
+* CSV (.csv)

+### Jekyll step by step tutorial
+The [Jekyll step by step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) is okay for people learning who already have some programming experience.
+Perhaps with a similar stack in web development.
+Would not recommend for absolute beginners who have never coded however.
+The step-by-step tutorial covers:

+1. Setup
+2. Liquid (Jekyll's templating language)
+3. Front Matter
+4. Layouts
+5. Includes
+6. Data Files
+7. Assets
+8. Blogging
+9. Collections
+10. Deployment

+The tutorial covers blogging but does not specify how to work with images (😒 what blog has no images) and other media.
+It is a very minimal approach to get quickly started with Jekyll.
+Could also benefit with screenshots of some of the steps.

+### Developing locally with Jekyll
+The site is served with the command:
+`bundle exec jekyll serve`
+I use this command with the 'livereload' flag to avoid manually reloading.
+`bundle exec jekyll serve --livereload`

+The bundling of the site was pretty quick to load up a server and supports hot reloading so I didn't have to stop the server all the time.

+The experience of creating posts on the fly with minimal delay makes it comparable to javascript bundlers such as [Vite](https://vitejs.dev/).
+There was some intial friction but once the teething issues are sorted it's a very enjoyable developer process.
+The errors thrown in the terminal when coding are also not super ambiguous and most of the time I could interpret them and fix easily.

 ## Deployment and errors
-Second comes the deployment on Github.
+Then comes the deployment on Github.
 Deploying with the Github pages default for Jekyll apparently does not support certain versions of Jekyll or Ruby or certain gems.
 So the result was one build error after the other.
 As shown 😒:
 ![build errors jekyll](https://github.com/user-attachments/assets/b075fbf5-2675-463b-8aea-032cfdf2dbbd)

 ### Debugging Jekyll